muratlevent/AvatarDesigner/README.md

 - `index.html`: Main HTML file.
 - `style.css`: CSS file for styling.
 - `main.js`: JavaScript file for interactivity.
-- `images/`: Directory containing predefined images.
+- `public/`: Directory containing predefined images.
-- `vite.config.js`: Configuration file for Vite.

 ## Customization

-To add more predefined images, place your images in the `images/` directory and update the HTML and JavaScript accordingly.
+To add more predefined images, place your images in the `public/` directory and update the HTML and JavaScript accordingly.

 ## License